 Does early exposure to a language leave permanent traces in the brain?
 We examine this issue by testing a group of native Koreans who were adopted by French-speaking families and have stopped using their first language for many years.
-Previous results suggest that they are not able to recognize Korean sentences, nor to identify Korean words (Pallier et al. 2003).
+Previous results suggest that they are not able to recognize Korean sentences, nor to identify Korean words [Cereb.
+Cortex 13 (2003) 155].
 In the present study, we focus on the possible remnants of L1 phonology, by assessing the adoptees' capacity to discriminate Korean voiceless consonants which are difficult to perceive by native French speakers.
 Data from groups of adoptees, native speakers of French, and native speakers of Korean, show that the adoptees do not perceive the differences between Korean phonemes better than native French speakers previously unexposed to Korean.
 Also, adoptees having been reexposed to Korean and those without reexposure perform similarly on this task.
-These results demonstrate that the Korean adoptees do not have easy access to the phonetic categories of the Korean language.
+These results demonstrate that the Korean adoptees do not have easy access to the phonetic categories of the Korean language. © 2003 Elsevier Ltd. All rights reserved.